 You may already have a face-to-face training program and you may not want to completely chuck it out (and you shouldn't!) because, despite what it may sound like above, it isn’t all bad.
 In fact, it has some significant benefits that you can’t get with other forms of training.

 F2F is the only real way to get immediate, personal and, well, face-to-face interaction with workers.
-It allows workers to ask questions and have discussions with both instructors and peers as training is occuring.
+It allows workers to ask questions and have discussions with both instructors and peers as training is occurring.